How to Create Engaging, Culture-Centered Content While Remote

 They say leadership at the top is lonely.
 I felt all that.

 In March 2019, I joined a group called C12.
 It is the world’s largest Christ-centered peer advisory group.
-Every month we spend an entire day together studying, planning, advising, mentoring, praying, and discipling one another.
+Every month we spend an entire day studying, planning, advising, mentoring, praying, and discipling one another.

 Personally, it was a breath of fresh air to walk into a room full of people who were struggling with the same things I was (or had already conquered them) and seek Biblical advice on how I/PHOS could grow.
 Just being together helped to abate those feelings of loneliness.